 In the afternoon, the teams were divided into two groups.
-One group is learning more into Internet of Things (IoT) and sensors.
+One group is learning more about the Internet of Things (IoT) and sensors.
 The other group continued with coding and took their first steps into the world of big data.
-They use the Jupyter Notebook app, in which it is very easy to learn experience-
+They use the Jupyter Notebook app, in which it is very easy to learn in an experience-

-based.
-Using this app, they can test and try-out as much as they want, fix problems themselves and write short programs.
+based way.
+Using this app, they can test and try out as much as they want, fix problems themselves, and write short programs.

 We ended the day with a creative brainstorm on themes to work on during the Hack.
 The

 youngsters are very energetic and motivated to solve some of the complex issues they’re facing in their community, such as a lack of medication in the hospitals, setting up an (online)

 system so all youngsters know more about the news and what’s going in their country.
 Or